adamcooke/keyman/README.md

 Once installed, you will need to create yourself a **manifest directory**.
 This directory will contain all your configuration for your key manager.
-You should create an empty directory and add two files, a `servers.rb` and a `users.rb` file.
+You should create an empty directory and add two files, a `servers.km` and a `users.km` file.

 ## Example Users/Groups Manifest File

-The below file is an example of a `users.rb` manifest file.
+The below file is an example of a `users.km` manifest file.

 ```ruby
 group :admins do